 As a new student pilot, I made the mistake of believing flying is easy and fun.

 I expected flying to be as simple as driving a car.

 That, in reality, is not the story.

-I did not study enough until I had to face bad weather, and my flight instructor was growing irritated with me.
+I did not study enough until I faced lousy weather, and my flight instructor grew irritated with me.

 Why did my flight instructor get annoyed?

 He asked me a few questions concerning the weather, and I barely gave him any correct answers.
 He told me to study well at home and answer all the questions during the next flight.

 “I will ask all those questions on your next flight again, so be prepared.”